fossasia/labs.fossasia.org/_posts/2015-03-19-online-community-communications.md

 category: Community Tools
 ---

 The project's goal is for Beijing GNU/Linux User Group port a self-hosted online communication tool.
-We discovered [lets-chat](https://github.com/sdelements/lets-chat) project suite for our requirements, but it need more encrytion.
+We discovered [lets-chat](https://github.com/sdelements/lets-chat) project suite for our requirements, but it need more encryption.

-So, your primary work is hosted the lets-chat project in your VPS, and then try port a OTR encryption impliment for this project.
+So, your primary work is hosted the lets-chat project in your VPS, and then try port a OTR encryption implement for this project.